PeaceFounder/AppBundler.jl/README.md

 The setup is designed such that `meta/build.jl` can be further modified by a user in case of custom bundling needs without needing to touch `.github/workflows/Releases.yml`.
 The custom `build.jl` can be useful for custom bundling specifications, customizing the bundling process itself, or for bundling custom products.

-Once applications are installed, define a `USER_DATA` environment variable where apps can store their data.
-On Linux and Windows, those are designated application locations which get removed with the uninstallation of the app, whereas on macOS, apps use `~/.config/myapp` and `~/.cache/myapp` folders unless one manages to get an app running from a sandbox, in which case the `$HOME/Library/Application Support/Local` folder will be used.
+Once applications are launched they define a `USER_DATA` environment variable where apps can store their data.
+On Linux and Windows, those are designated application locations which get removed with the uninstallation of the app, whereas on macOS, apps use `~/.config/myapp` and `~/.cache/myapp` folders unless run from a sandbox, in which case the `$HOME/Library/Application Support/Local` folder will be used.

 To see how this works, explore [AppBundler.jl/examples](https://github.com/PeaceFounder/AppBundler.jl/tree/main/examples).